aegis-iisc/aegis-iisc.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a Postdoctoral Researcher at Purdue University working with  [Prof Suresh Jagannathan](https://www.cs.purdue.edu/homes/suresh/).
+I am a Postdoctoral Researcher at Purdue University working with wonderful [Prof Suresh Jagannathan](https://www.cs.purdue.edu/homes/suresh/).
 Before this, I worked for a year on Program Analysis for JS with [Prof Frank Tip](http://www.franktip.org/).
 I did my PhD dissertation on _verifying behavioral properties of complex programs_ at [Indian Institute of Science, India](https://www.csa.iisc.ac.in/) under the guidance of [Prof. Y. N. Srikant](https://drona.csa.iisc.ac.in/~srikant/).

 I am interested in developing techniques and tools to help developers build reliable, secure and efficient Software.
 In this context, I am especially interested in building program analysis and verification tools, designing programming languages, and developing automated program synthesis techniques for programs with effects, dynamic features and asynchronous semantics.